 Heavy shell plates are to be fitted locally in way of the heavy plate floors as required by [2.1.1].
+The net thickness of heavy shell plates is not to be less than the value given in [4.1.1].
 Outboard of the heavy floors, the heavy shell plates may be reduced in thickness in as gradual a manner as practicable.
 Where the horn plating is radiused into the shell plating, the radius at the shell connection, r in mm, is not to be less than: